philips-software/TextSimilarityProcessor/README.md

 optional arguments:
   -h, --help      show this help message and exit --path --p      the Input file path
-  --uniqid --u    uniq id index(column) of the input file --colint --c    the col of interest
+  --uniqid --u    unique id index(column) of the input file --colint --c    the col of interest
 ```